This website uses cookies to help you browse on the website/ web. By using the website you agree on our policy on cookies.

 4. Take a Road Trip Around The Golden Circle

-Iceland offers some of the best scenic road trips that you can navigate, and if you enjoy driving then touring the Golden Circle is simply not to be missed.
-The route begins in Reykjavik and takes you to 3 wonderful attractions in Iceland; Thingvellir National Park, the Geysir Geothermal area and the Gullfoss Waterfall.
+Iceland offers some of the best scenic road trips anywhere in the world, and if you enjoy driving, then touring the Golden Circle is simply not to be missed.
+The route begins in Reykjavík and takes you to 3 wonderful and varied attractions in southwest Iceland; Thingvellir National Park, the Geysir Geothermal Area, and Gullfoss Waterfall.
 If you leave early enough in the morning, the trip can easily be done in a single day.

 If you decide to visit Iceland during the Midnight Sun, you will find you have virtually unlimited daylight hours in which to explore the route.